 “Hm.
-Today is really not you're day.”
-He said, taking the call off hold.
+Today’s not your day.”
+He said as he took the call off hold.
 This entire week is more like.
 “Lewis?”

 “I’m here.
 They’d like to speak to you about Sabrina Clark.”

 He looked me in the eye as he said.
 “Send them in.”
-My heart fell when he said it.
+My heart fell.
 Did I expect him to help me?
 Yeah, kinda but why would he?
-I don’t even work for him anymore, he’s not obligated to help me.
-Right now all I can do it be deported with dignity.
-I gasped.
-Oh my—oh he's going hate me for this one.
-But what's one more reason for him to hate me.
+I don’t work for him anymore, he’s not obligated to help me.
+All I can do is be deported with dignity or I can go with my less than perfect plan.
 I got up and stood beside him.
 He looked at me, frowning.
 “What are you doing?”

-“You’re going to help me without out this weather you like it or not.”
+“You’re going to help me out with this whether you like it or not.”

-“Hush up and smile.
-Cause they’re here.”
-I sang, softly.
+“Hush up and smile—because they’re here.”
+I sang softly.
 He glared at me and stood up.

-“Good mor...well that’s too pretty of a word to describe today.”
+“Good morn...well that’s too pretty of a word to describe today.”
 He mumbled.
 He cleared his throat.
 “You gentlemen wanted to speak with me.”

-“Yes, we’d like to talked about Speedy González over there being here on an expired visa.
+“Yes, we’d like to talk about Roadrunner over there, being here on an expired visa.
 Are you aware of that?”
 Said the tallest one, his tag said ‘R. Goldstein’.

 “I am aware...hence why I’m al—“

 “You can’t deport me!”
 I blurted.
-All 3 men looked at me.
+The 3 men looked at me.

 “And why is that?”
 Asked Goldstein’s partner, S. Richards.

 “Are you sure?
 Because you don’t sound sure.”
-Aston’s tone of was bone dry.
+Aston’s tone was bone dry.